Magforum logo links to homepage

 One disappointment was Dennis's Test Drive at 67,190.
 This has been relaunched and the price halved to £1.45 for September's issue.
 October's will be £2.99.
 No figures were released for Northern & Shell's monthly shopping title Happy (which is set to raise its price by 10p to £1.90 for September's issue) or its TV listings title Take 5, or Burda's women's weekly Full House.

-ABC figures: Slowing economy hits sales
+ABC figures: economy hits sales

 Falls in house prices and lower consumer confidence dented magazine sales in the motoring and home and interiors sectors.
 Most titles in both sectors saw falls.
 It was a different story in current affairs, with The Week up 14%, the Spectator and Economist up 5% and Private Eye up 2%.

-ABC figures: sales grow in men's market
+ABC data: sales grow in men's market

 Fears of the men's weeklies hitting sales of the monthly lads' mags have been confounded by the latest sales figures.
 Ten of 14 titles in the sector saw sales rise - weekly Nuts up 5% to hit 304,751 and rival Zoo leaping 30% to 260,317.
 Loaded jumped back ahead of Maxim - thanks to a relaunch and price cut - to regain second place among the monthlies.
 But there were casualties: FHM down 4% and Front and Bizarre both losing 12% (the former is owned by troubled Highbury House and the latter was recently redesigned).